Summary:

 Purpose of loan: purchase, refinance, equity 2nd, consumer, business purpose, consumer purpose, both

-Summary of the proposed transaction, term, cash out
+Summary of the proposed transaction, term, and cash out

-Will more than 50% of loan proceeds be used for business purposes?
-Will a portion be used for consumer purposes less than 50%?
+Will more than 50% of the loan proceeds be used for business purposes?
+Will a portion be used for consumer purposes of less than 50%?

-Summary of the proposed transaction, term, cash out
+Summary of the proposed transaction, term, and cash-out

 Explain the collateral property address, type, description, amenities, and property condition